-Looking at art with a neurobiologist's eyeNovember 19th, 2012 in Psychology & Psychiatry
+Looking at art with a neurobiologist's eyeNovember 19, 2012 by Colleen Walsh in Medicine & Health / Psychology & Psychiatry

 Her enigmatic expression has been the topic of artistic debate for hundreds of years.
 But the reason the Mona Lisa's mouth—part smile, part pursed lip—is so confounding has to do with the eyes, according to one Harvard scientist.